dafny-lang/dafny/docs/DafnyRef/Types.md

 (See the [/functionSyntax option](#sec-function-syntax) for a description of the migration path for this change in behavior.}

-Functions (including predicates, function-by-methods, two-state functions and extreme predicates) may be declared `opaque`.
+Functions (including predicates, function-by-methods, two-state functions, and extreme predicates) may be declared `opaque`.
 In that case, only the signature and specification of the method is known at its points of use, not its body.
 The body can be _revealed_ for reasoning purposes using the [reveal statment](#sec-reveal-statement).